 Nevertheless, and against better judgment, I got involved.
 And, as much as this amazes me to even say it, I was highly criticized for stating that the children come first.
 Some attacks were rude.
 Some were downright mean.
 Many accused me of not being ready to marry again.
 And whereas that is very likely to be true, this was hardly the evidence to prove their point, nor an appropriate thing to say to a perfect stranger.

 But the Real Kicker

 The simplicity of my divorced comrades’ statements was heartbreaking.
 Many mentioned pithy quotes and paraphrases, and stated confidently that these were “the secret to a good marriage.”
 Really?
-The only one you’ve ever been in is over, and you claim to know the secret?
+Really??
+The only marriage you’ve ever been in is over, and you claim to know the secret?
 Gosh, if only someone had just managed to get to you beforehand and said, “All you need is to put God first,” you could have avoided this whole mess?

 Where was the real reflection?
 Where was the deep knowledge?
 And where in the world was what should have been inevitable and overwhelming humility?

 So I stepped away and I’m unlikely to return.